An Analogue of Milnor's Invariants for Knots in 3-Manifolds: A generalization of the first non-vanishing Milnor's invariant

-\masseythm \begin{proof} This follows directly from an argument in the proof of proposition 6.8 in \cite{cochrangergesorr}.
-More specifically, if $D(K)=q$ then the knot group quotients $G/G_m$ are isomorphic to the free group quotients $F/F_m$ for $m < q$ by \cite{dwyer} and this isomorphism is induced by the meridional map $F \rightarrow G$.
-This is exactly the group quotient criteria used in \cite{cochrangergesorr} in the context of $k$-surgery equivalent manifolds and we can see that by their proof, all Massey products of weight less than $q$ in $H^*(\inlineMl \setminus \nu(K))$ vanish and there is a Massey product of weight $q$ in this cohomology ring which is nonzero. \end{proof}
+\begin{proof} This follows directly from an argument in the proof by Cochran, Gerges, and Orr in Proposition 6.8 in \cite{cochrangergesorr}.
+More specifically, if $D(K)=q$ then the knot group quotients $G(K)/G(K)_m$ are isomorphic to the free group quotients $F/F_m$ for $m < q$ by \cite{dwyer} and this isomorphism is induced by the meridional map $F \rightarrow G(K)$.
+This is exactly the group quotient criteria used by \cite{cochrangergesorr} in the context of $k$-surgery equivalent manifolds and we can see that by their proof, all Massey products of weight less than $q$ in $H^*(\inlineMl \setminus \nu(K))$ vanish and there is a Massey product of weight $q$ in this cohomology ring which is nonzero. \end{proof}

 At first glance the definition of $D(K)$ looks quite unrelated to that of Milnor's invariants defined in Section \ref{section:background}; however, the previous results show $D(K)$ is a concordance invariant which detects how deep a knot's longitude is in the lower central series of its knot group and detects the weight of the first non-vanishing Massey product in the knot complement.
 These are exactly the properties of Milnor's invariants that make them so useful.
 This is no coincidence; as we will see, the Dwyer number of a knot in $\inlineMl$ is directly related to the Milnor's invariants of an associated link in $S^3$.
 We can in fact use the Milnor's invariants of this associated link to compute the Dwyer number.
 The following lemma lays the groundwork to do this.